SuperArtyK/ArtyKs-4bit-Console-Painter/README.md

 Escape -- exit the ArtyK's Console Painter

-The 'B' character in the paint mode is your cursor with brush
+The 'B' character on the painting field is your cursor with brush

++/- -- zoom in, zoom out

+'b' -- change the background color to gray/black. refresh the screen after you press it, to make visual changes

 # to-do list